tmfraga/Python-Matem-tica-e-F-sica/README.md

 🇺🇸 This repository contains a collection of Python scripts focused on solving physics problems, financial mathematics, algebra, trigonometry, and generating custom graph templates (such as checkered and semi-log sheets).
 Files Description:

+    OcupaçãoEletrocalhaV2: Application with a graphical interface that calculates cable tray fill rates based on dimensions, the number of circuit cables, and conductor cross-section and insulation.

+    MotorVelocidade.py: Application for calculating the rotational speed of synchronous motors based on frequency and the number of poles.

     Baskara.py: A script to solve quadratic equations using Bhaskara's formula.
 It calculates real or complex roots based on a, b, and c coefficients.